fraenkel-lab/OmicsIntegrator/README.md

 - **augmentedForest.sif** is the same thing, only it includes all the edges in the interactome that exist between nodes in the optimal Forest, even those edges not chosen by the algorithm.
 Betweenness centrality for all nodes was calculated with this network.

-- **dummyForest.sif** is the same as optimalForest.sif, only it includes the summy node and all edges connecting to it.
+- **dummyForest.sif** is the same as optimalForest.sif, only it includes the dummy node and all edges connecting to it.

 - **edgeattributes.tsv** is a tab-seperated value file containing information for each edge in the network, such as the weight in the interactome, and the